- Arts & Recreation

 For the most part of this journal, a page with a dark or photo background is complemented by a contrasting, minimalist page with a predominantly light scheme on a single spread.

-This technique keeps the reader engaged and attentive to the content on both pages.
+This technique keeps the reader engaged and attentive to the content on both pages, which is why other print design agencies also use it.

 A tri-color palette of white, light blue and purple makes the impactful Al Muzaki print design cover.